-- 1. Peel off the tape that secures the battery cable to the system board. - 2.
-Disconnect the battery cable from the system board. - 3.
-Remove the two screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
-Slide the tabs on the battery out of the slots on the palm-rest and keyboard assembly. - 5.
+- 1. Disconnect the battery cable from the system board. - 2.
+Remove the four screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 3.
 Lift the battery off the palm-rest and keyboard assembly.

 Installing the battery